-- The first is that older sisters, in being more willing to talk to their younger siblings than brothers, may compensate for their parents being less available.
-This means that the older sister is more willing to jump in and play with her brother when the parents are busy.
+- Older sisters, in being more willing to talk to their younger siblings than brothers, may compensate for their parents being less available.
+This means that older sisters are more willing to jump in and play with a brother when parents are busy.

 - Another hypothesis would be that elder sisters compete less than elder brothers for parental attention.

-Though this study cannot separate these two hypotheses, it does show that early language development in a younger sibling tends to be slower when the older is a boy.
+This study does not separate these two hypotheses.
+However, it does show that early language development in a younger sibling tends to be slower when the older sibling is a boy.

-From my experience as an older sister, therapist and a mother to two children, the oldest of which is a girl, I can tell you that the research findings are very accurate.
+From my experience as an older sister, therapist, and a mother to two children, the oldest of whom is a girl, I can tell you that the research findings are accurate.

 As an older sister, I was the same when it came to nurturing and playing with my brother.

 The benefits of having an older sibling are astounding!
-The older child can show by example, provide support, play/entertain the younger child when we are busy, and can teach moral values, such as right and wrong.
+The older child can show by example and provide support.
+She can also play/entertain the younger child when we are busy, and teach moral values like right and wrong.